EVENTS

 Beginning of talk: I approach the state of contemporary haiku practically, letting Francophone poets and thinkers remind us of their vision.

-How to prove this?
-My method isn’t as exhaustive as that of other poets such as Andrea C. Missia and Max Verhart.
+How> My method isn’t as exhaustive as that of other poets such as Andrea C. Missia and Max Verhart.
 Rather, I created a list from my personal library of anthologies and collective works published over the last ten years.
 I favoured the works introduced with a preface, a foreword or an introduction giving a short or long definition of haiku.
 They are authors or co-authors who have written these texts-definitions.
 Their words have been faithfully transcribed and objectively analyzed.
 Chronology is by year of publication.

 My paper flows as follows: first, I quote, in their own words, Francophone poets and thinkers who describe the characteristics of haiku according to their definition of it.
 Second, I clarify the words, phrases, snatches of sentences, if necessary, when there is a ‘yes’ in the appropriate column of the spreadsheet.